GoingBarDown/CodeSquad-SOEN341_Project_F25/MeetingMinutes/CodeSquad_Sprint4_Meeting15_2025-11-16.md

 * The work for final report was split up.
   * The majority of work should also be done my thursday
-  * Tasks can e found on shared google docs
+  * Tasks can be found on shared google docs

 Goals for next meeting: